 On this page

-Within the Framework, policies are organized into four main categories that together help to increase housing affordability and improve housing quality and residential stability:
+The Housing Policy Framework is our way of organizing the dozens of local housing policies that communities can use to address affordability challenges.
+The Framework organizes policies into four main categories that together can help increase housing affordability and improve housing quality and residential stability:

 - Create and preserve dedicated affordable housing units

 - Align housing supply with market and neighborhood housing conditions

 - Help households access and afford private-market homes

 - Protect against displacement and poor housing conditions

 Policies in each of these categories are divided into subcategories that represent different ways to achieve housing goals.
 You can read a brief with more details about the Framework.